rutkowskii/XmlAssertions/README.md

 # XmlAssertions
-Easy assertions for testing XMLs
+Fluent assertions for testing XMLs.
+Easy comparison of XML trees with informative messages, helping you to find the problem easily.

 ## Usage
 Run your XML assertions easily, the fluent way: